-As of May 2019, at least ten follow-on bills to the CCPA have been introduced by both Republican and Democratic lawmakers in the California State Legislature.
-Four of them would expand and strengthen the privacy act, five of them would narrow and weaken it.
+In the Summer of 2019, at least ten follow-on bills to the CCPA have been introduced by both Republican and Democratic lawmakers in the California State Legislature.
+Four of them would have expanded and strengthened the privacy act, five of them would have narrowed and weakened it.

-A legal tug of war dominates the interim period before the CCPA takes effect on January 1, 2020.
+A legal tug of war dominated the interim period before the CCPA solidified on September 13, 2020.

-Or they seek to either further the interests or sooth the apprehensions of the tech industry by watering down or annulling some of the core data protection regulations of the CCPA.
+They sought to either expand protection of personal information in the CCPA, pushed by the activist and consumer groups, who said the law didn’t go far enough; or they sought to further the interests and soothe the apprehensions of the tech industry by watering down or annulling some of the core data protection regulations of the CCPA.

-An example of the industry-friendly and Big Business-backed legislation being worked on as of May 2019, is the anonymously titled Assembly Bill 1416, which would provide the option for businesses to be exempt from complying with the CCPA, as well as exempt from the data limitations that the law enforces.
+An example of the industry-friendly and Big Business-backed legislation was the anonymously titled Assembly Bill 1416, which would have provided the option for businesses to be exempt from complying with the CCPA, as well as exempt from the data limitations that the law enforces.

-This bill would change the opt-out nature of the CCPA to an opt-in scenario that mirrors the GDPR prior consent.
-It would bring the CCPA closer to the GDPR by prohibiting a business from sharing a consumer’s personal information “unless the consumer has affirmatively authorized the sharing.”
+That law would have brought the CCPA closer to the GDPR by prohibiting a business from sharing a consumer’s personal information “unless the consumer has affirmatively authorized the sharing.”

 Meanwhile, a lobbying effort by the tech industry is under way to influence the scope of the enforcement of the CCPA.